finos/legend-studio/docs/technical/test-strategy.md

 `integration`: We should have integration tests to cover all use cases.
 We don't make real network call here, so we should mock out our network client (or not (?), see [TODO](#TODO)).
 We also use `Jest`.

 `e2e`: Almost the same as `integration` test, except we do make real network call and interact with the backend.
-We use [Cypress](https://www.cypress.io/).
+We would like to use [Playwright](hhttps://playwright.dev/).
 In a way, `e2e` tests are valuable here because it can be used to test the whole application stack as well as a `demo` for usage and features of the app.

 ## TODO